DillonKeithDiep/Prolog-Navigation-AI/assignment2/readme.txt

 This will give you an option to open in a browser.
 Press Enter or type 'Y'.

+* Join an agent to the game by typing 'join_game(AgentID).'

-* To start with a fresh board type 'ailp_reset.'
+* To start with a fresh board type 'reset_game.'

+* Before any agent can move, type 'start_game'

 * To stop the web server type command 'stop.'

-* Don't forget to use 'make.'  and 'ailp_reset.' when you have made changes to the code.
+* Don't forget to use 'make.'  and 'reset_game.' when you have made changes to the code.